Andruw Jones: Los Angeles Dodgers (2008)

 On December 5, 2007, Jones agreed to a two-year deal with the Los Angeles Dodgers, worth $36.2 million.
-After showing up out of shape and over 20 pounds overweight, he continued to struggle, hitting below .200 for most of the season.
+After showing up to spring training out of shape and overweight, he continued to struggle, hitting below .200 for most of the season.
 Additionally, he had only 10 hits in 116 at-bats with runners in scoring position.
-Due to his lack of production, Jones was dropped to eighth in the Dodger line-up.
-This was the first time since 1998 that Jones had hit eighth in any line-up.
+Due to his lack of production, Jones was dropped to eighth in the Dodger lineup.
+This was the first time since 1998 that Jones had hit eighth in any lineup.

 Jones was put on the disabled list for the first time in his entire career on May 25, 2008.
 He had knee surgery after injuring his knee during batting practice earlier that day.
-On July 27, 2008, the Dodgers manager Joe Torre benched Jones and said that he would only be used as a spot starter in the future.
-At that time, Jones had a .166 batting average, two home runs and 12 RBIs combined with 68 strikeouts in 187 at-bats.
+On July 27, Dodgers manager Joe Torre benched Jones and said that he would only be used as a spot starter in the future.
+At that time, Jones had a .166 batting average, two home runs, 12 RBIs, and 68 strikeouts in 187 at-bats.

-On September 13, 2008, Jones was put on the 60-day disabled list, and removed from the playoff roster, putting an end to his season with the Dodgers.
+On September 13, 2008, Jones was put on the 60-day disabled list, ending his season with the Dodgers.
 Jones finished the season with a .158 batting average, just three home runs, and 14 RBI.
 Jones stated that he did not wish to return to the Dodgers in 2009, saying that the Los Angeles fans did not give him a fair chance.

-During the 2009 off-season, the Dodgers reached an agreement with Jones to trade or release him before spring training in exchange for a deferral of some of the remaining money due on his contract.
+During the off-season, the Dodgers reached an agreement with Jones to trade or release him before spring training in exchange for a deferral of some of the remaining money due on his contract.
 On January 15, 2009, Jones was officially released by the Dodgers.